86Box/docs/settings/ports.rst

 * **None:** no device connected.
 * **Disney Sound Source:** sound device with a resistor ladder DAC (digital-to-analog converter) and FIFO, supported by some games.
-* **LPT DAC / Covox Speech Thing:** sound device with a resistor ladder DAC, supported by many games and demos.
+* **LPT DAC / Covox Speech Thing:** sound device with a resistor ladder DAC, supported by many games, demos and trackers.
 * **Stereo LPT DAC:** stereo version of the LPT DAC, using the strobe pin to select the active output channel.
 * **Generic Text Printer:** simple printer capable of outputting text only.